 Download Center Flyer

-For the first time in a long period, animal rights activists are now documenting how cruelly the pachyderm's will as a young animal is broken in order to make it submissive:
+Elephants break the will: In Thailand, elephants are tourist attractions.
+Vacationers flock to ride and pet the animals, which are actually wild.
+For the first time in a long time, animal rights activists are now documenting how cruelly the will of the pachyderms is broken as young animals in order to make them docile.

 Ethical elephant programs and sanctuaries are listed here: "30+ Elephant Sanctuaries"